zurrehma/Jenkins-Terraform-Kubernetes/README.md

 #### Recommendations
 * The cluster autoscaler or karpenter can be used to scale workers on load.
 * The taints and tolerations can be added so no worker pod is scheduled on the Jenkins controller instance.
-* The monitoring can be improved by adding observability tools such as Prometheus for metrics logs and ELK for logs
+* The monitoring can be improved by adding observability tools such as Prometheus for metrics and ELK for logs
 * The authentication can be integrated with IAM using IAM authenticator and using aws-auth configmap on EKS side.
 * The Kubernetes Service account permission to AWS services can be limited by using OIDC Provided URL by EKS with IAM.
 * The Jenkins storage persistence can be changed to efs type to fully utilize the autoscaling.